swikriti04/loan_exercise/README.md

 5. Create a new plain text file in the root folder of the forked project.
 And make the file name in the format of "your full name", e.g. **Mark Leon**.
 6. Notify the code assignment is done or you can contact your employer to notify the same (we would be regularly checking the repo for any checkins).

+OR

+Send the file/s to the Employer and you may ask them to send the file to the concerned point of contact in IBM.

 ## Database Details: MySql
 ```
 Database type : MySql